 The latest update can be found in the attachments section.

 For Network Rail staff there is also a mobile application of the Health and Safety Legal (HSL) Register which is available on Network Rail mobile devices.
 The app is called “HSL Register” and is available to download from the Network Rail App Catalogue.

 Following a review it is not believed there have been any material changes to the Register in the past six months which will affect Network Rail’s position.

-Some of the links to guidance have been updated and other general housekeeping amendments have also been made.
+- There have also been updates to some of the links to guidance and other general housekeeping amendments.

-There are, of course, a number of new regulations that have been introduced in response to the COVID-19 pandemic.
-Given the number of updates and the fast-moving situation these have not been included in the register update.
+There are, of course, a number of new legislative provisions and regulations that have been introduced in response to the COVID-19 pandemic.
+As was previously the case, these have not been included the review.